 Just like pizzas, there are so many different sauce, cheese, and topping combinations you can use to make these pizza pinwheels instead of red sauce and pepperoni.

-- Instead of dried basil and oregano, add 1 teaspoon Burlap & Barrel Pizza Party blend or other pizza seasoning blend, like King Arthur Baking Company's Pizza Seasoning.
+- Simplify: Instead of dried basil and oregano, add 1 teaspoon Burlap & Barrel Pizza Party blend or other pizza seasoning blend, like King Arthur Baking Company's Pizza Seasoning.

-- Replace the pepperoni with crumbled sausage, diced mushrooms, green peppers, olives, bacon, ham, or other pizza toppings.
+- Supreme: Replace the pepperoni with crumbled sausage, diced mushrooms, green peppers, olives, bacon, ham, or other pizza toppings.

 - Sweet and spicy: Drizzle the baked pizza pinwheels with hot honey for a little bit of heat.